arteymix/micro-http/README.md

 micro-http
 ==========
-µHTTP is an overly simplified protocol for HTTP
+µHTTP is an overly simplified interface for HTTP

 µHTTP is designed for human with the idea that a good standard for expressing HTTP request is essential when you do not have access to high-level tools like a